News Release: Police Investigation on East Side Drive

 Police Investigation on East Side Drive

+GREENSBORO, NC (October 17, 2018) – On 10/17/2018 at approximately 10 a.m. deputies with the Wake County and Harnett County Sheriff’s Departments, at the request of the Greensboro Police Department were able to arrest Lamonte Gregory Baldwin, B/M 49, of 1004 East Side Dr. in Willow Springs, NC.

+Baldwin has been transported back to Greensboro where he has been charged with Assault With a Deadly Weapon with Intent to Kill Inflicting Serious Injury, Possession of a Firearm by a Convicted Felon, Larceny of a Firearm, and Discharging a Firearm into an Occupied Vehicle all in relation to the aggravated assault on 10/16/2018.
+Baldwin has also been served with outstanding Orders for Arrest not related to this incident for Resist, Delay and Obstruct a Public Official, Intoxicated and Disruptive in Public and Possession of Drug Paraphernalia.

-GREENSBORO, NC (October 16, 2018) – At approximately 2:44 Police responded to a disorderly subject in the 1000 block of East Side Drive.
+At approximately 2:44 p.m. on October 16, police responded to a disorderly subject in the 1000 block of East Side Drive.
 Upon arrival police located one victim with an apparent gunshot wound.
-Police believe the suspect in this incident to be held up in a residence on East Side Drive.
+Police believed the suspect in this incident Fled to a residence on East Side Drive.
+Police cleared the residence and the suspect had fled the scene.

-East Side Drive is currently closed from Gate City Blvd. to US 29 and S Benbow Road is closed from Gate City to Douglas Street.
-Residents in the area are asked to shelter in place.

-Anyone with information about the incident is encouraged to call Crime Stoppers at 336-373-1000 or text the tip to 274637 using the keyword badboyz.
-All calls to Crime Stoppers are completely anonymous, and may result in a reward up to $2,000.
+This investigation is ongoing and anyone with information about the incident is encouraged to call Crime Stoppers at 336-373-1000 or text the tip to 274637 using the keyword badboyz.

 # # # #